conceptcartography/conceptcartography/docs/concepts/testimonial-betrayal.md

 ## 📖 Definitions

-> "thick relations of intimacy between acquaintances, and the maltreatment involves" (Wanderer, 2017, p.
-35); (cf. Maitra, 2010, pgs.
-198–200).
+> "In intimate relationships forged by thick relations of trust, parties seek each other’s approval, often including recognition of their opinions on matters arising in the course of their interactions.
+In the context of such relationships, seeking approval need not take the form of an explicit request for approval; one party may just assume that the other party will take their opinion seriously given their purported relationship.
+Failure by one party to accord the recognition sought implicitly may be experienced by the other party as a betrayal of that thick relationship."
+(Wanderer 2017, 37); (cf. Maitra 2010, 198–200).

 ## 💡 Examples

-- "a betrayal of the intimate relationships established by a thick stance of trust between Speaker and Hearer in certain testimonial encounters" (Wanderer, 2017, p.37)
+- "When Sherwood tells Greenleaf of her suspicions about Ripley, she seeks out his approbation.
+His failure to believe her is experienced by her as rejection of their relationship, a rejection that exacerbates her own sense of isolation and powerlessness."
+(Wanderer 2017, 37)

 ## 🔗 Relations